 Try doing a crunch suspended in the air

+Here’s an example.
 Imagine sitting on a physio ball, then roll down the ball and stop when it is under your mid back.
 In this position, part of your torso, both arms, and head will be in the air.
 The only way to keep those parts from falling back is to activate the abdominal muscles.
-Which means that those muscles are working even before the exercise starts!
+This means that those muscles are working even before the exercise starts!
 Once the exercising begins—let’s say you’re doing a crunch—there is no rest.
 Done properly, and it’s best to work one-on-one to learn how to do it effectively, the physio ball crunch is one of the most demanding types of crunch.